 An examination of the major political, social, and cultural developments in Europe in the twentieth century.
 Topics include the two World Wars, the Bolshevik Revolution, fascism, the Great Depression, the Cold War, the welfare state, the creation of the European Union, the youth, women's and environmental movements, and the disintegration of the Soviet block.
-Note: Students who have received credit for HIST 2208 and/or HIST 2209 may not take this course for credit from the Eighteenth Century to the Modern Day 0.5 unit An introduction to the history of European women from the early modern period to the late twentieth century.
-The course explores the changing lives, identities, opportunities, and political activism of European women and considers the different ways in which they experienced family life, work, politics, culture, religion, sexuality, and war.
-(Also listed under Women's Studies)
+Note: Students who have received credit for HIST 2208 and/or HIST 2209 may not take this course for credit.